AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 You can add domains (e.g. `google.com`) or subdomains (e.g. `*.google.com`) of websites to the lists in two ways:

-- enter them manually in the app
+- Enter them manually in the app
 - add them directly from the browser by sharing the desired pages with AdGuard VPN

 ![Exclusions *mobile_border](https://cdn.adguardvpn.com/content/kb/vpn/ios/2.2/exclusions-add.png)